venovako/VecNrmP/README.md

 - doi:[10.48550/arXiv.2509.06220](https://doi.org/10.48550/arXiv.2509.06220 "Recursive vectorized computation of the Frobenius norm").

 For building [libpvn](https://github.com/venovako/libpvn) and this repository please see the examples in `var/build_*.sh` scripts.
+They probably have to be tailored to each particular system.

 There are several testers available:
 - `src/laf_relerr.exe` computes relative error bounds for the Algorithm L,